theupshift/chrdev/posts/2020-05-07-Minimal-dark-mode-with-CSS-and-JavaScript.md

 The idea is also quite simple here:

-For all internal links that contains the current host in its `href` attribute, or are relative links (start with `/`), append the query string to it.
+For all internal links that contain the current host in its `href` attribute, or are relative links (start with `/`), append the query string to it.

 This is my approach, and the code above looks like this after applying this logic: